-- (b) Reports to Stockholders.
-The Adviser shall prepare or shall cause to be prepared and distributed to stockholders during each year the following reports of the Company (either included in a periodic report filed with the SEC or distributed in a separate report): - (i) Quarterly Reports.
-Within 60 days of the end of each quarter, a report containing the same financial information contained in the Company's Quarterly Report on Form 10-Q filed by the Company under the Securities Exchange Act of 1934, as amended. - (ii) Annual Report.
-Within 120 days after the end of the Company's fiscal year, an Annual Report on Form 10-K containing: - (A) A balance sheet as of the end of each fiscal year and statements of income, equity, and eash flow, for the year then ended, all of which shall be prepared in accordance with generally accepted accounting principles and accompanied by an auditor's report containing an opinion of an independent certified public accountant; - (B) A report of the activities of the Company during the period covered by the report; - (C) Where forecasts have been provided to the Company's stockholders, a table comparing the forecasts previously provided with the actual results during the period covered by the report; and - (D) A report setting forth distributions by the Company for the period covered thereby and separately identifying distributions from (i) cash flow from operations during the period; (ii) cash flow from operations during a prior period which have been held as reserves; and (iii) proceeds from disposition of Company assets. - (iii) Federal Income Tax Information.
-Within 75 days after the end of the Company's fiscal year, all information necessary for stockholders to prepare their federal income tax returns. - (c) Reports to State Administrators.
-The Adviser shall, upon written request of any State Administrator, submit any of the reports and statements to be prepared and distributed by it pursuant to this Section 4 to such State Administrator. - (d) Reserves.
-In performing its duties hereunder, the Adviser shall cause the Company to provide for adequate reserves for normal replacements and contingencies (but not for payment of fees payable to the Adviser hereunder) by causing the Company to retain a reasonable percentage of proceeds from offerings and revenues.
+(b) Reports to Stockholders.
+The Adviser shall prepare or shall cause to be prepared and distributed to stockholders during each year the following reports of the Company (either included in a periodic report filed with the SEC or distributed in a separate report):

+(i) Quarterly Reports.
+Within 60 days of the end of each quarter, a report containing the same financial information contained in the Company's Quarterly Report on Form 10 Q filed by the Company under the Securities Exchange Act of 1934, as amended.

+(ii) Annual Report.
+Within 120 days after the end of the Company's fiscal year, an Annual Report on Form 10-K containing:

+(A) A balance sheet as of the end of each fiscal year and statements of income, equity, and cash flow, for the year then ended, all of whichshall be prepared in accordance with generally accepted accounting principles and accompanied by an auditor's report containing an opinion of an independent certified public accountant;

+(B) A report of the activities of the Company during the period covered by the report;

+(C) Where forecasts have been provided to the Company's stockholders, a table comparing the forecasts previously provided with the actual results during the period covered by the report; and

+(D) A report setting forth distributions by the Company for the period covered thereby and separately identifying distributions from (i) cash flow from operations during a prior period which have been held as reserves; and (iii) proceeds from disposition of Company assets.

+(iii) Federal Income Tax Information.
+Within 75 days after the end of the Company's fiscal year, all information necessary for stockholders to prepare their federal income tax returns.

+(c) Reports to State Administrators.
+The Adviser shall, upon written request of any State Administrator, submit any of the reports and statements to be prepared and distributed by it pursuant to this Section 4 to such State Administrator.

+(d) Reserves.
+In performing its duties hereunder, the Adviser shall cause the Company to provide for adequate reserves for normal replacements and eontingeneies (but not for payment of fees payable to the Adviser hereunder) by eausing the Company to retain a reasonable percentage of proceeds from offerings and revenues.

-(e) Recommendations Regarding Reviews.
-From time to time and not less than quarterly, the Adviser must review the Company's accounts to determine whether eash distributions are appropriate.
+(c) Recommendations Regarding Reviews.
+From time to time and not less than quarterly, the Adviser must review the Company's accounts to determine whether cash distributions are appropriate.
 The Company may, subject to authorization by the Board, distribute pro rata to the stockholders funds received by the Company that the Adviser deems unnecessary to retain in the Company.

 (f) Temporary Investments.
 The Adviser shall, in its sole discretion, temporarily place proceeds from offerings by the Company into short term, highly liquid investments which, in its reasonable judgment, afford appropriate safety of principal during such time as it is determining the composition and allocation of the portfolio of the Company and the nature, timing and implementation of any changes thereto pursuant to Section 1(b); provided however, that the Adviser shall be under no fiduciary obligation to select any such short term, highly liquid investment based solely on any yield or return of such investment.
-The Adviser shall cause any proceeds of the offering of Company securities not committed for investment within the later of two years from the date of effectiveness of the Registration Statement or one year from termination of the offering, unless a longer period is permitted by the applicable State Administrator, to be paid as a distribution to the stockholders of the Company as a return of capital without deduction of Front End Fees (as defined below).
+The Adviser shall cause any proceeds of the offering of Company securities not committed for investment based solely on any securities as a longer period is permitted by the applicable State Administrator, to be paid as a distribution to the stockholders of the Company as a return of capital without deduction of Front End Fees (as defined below).

-5. Brokerage Commissions, Limitations on Front End Fees; Period of Offering; Assessments
+5. Brokerage Commissions, Limitations on Front End Fees; Period of Offering; Assessments.